adriensoulie/eurosport/README.md

 To run this project clone the repository
 Then inside project use following command line to install node modules `npm install` or `yarn install`
-After this you should be after to run it using `npm run` See you, Adrien
+After this you should be after to run it using `npm start` See you, Adrien

 # Getting Started with Create React App